 Each semester a calendar of approved Fine Arts Experience events is prepared.
 Approved FAE events will cover a wide variety of programs and will be chosen from areas such as plays, art exhibitions and musical performances, or from lectures/presentations of general appeal related to the fine arts.
-These events will be scheduled and approved by an FAE Committee appointed from the CVPA by the Provost.
+These events will be scheduled and approved by the FAE Coordinator.